digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-9.md

 #### Into-cps cloud app (HDM)
 * Corrected the bugs found on backend COE's assignment.
 * Launched a 5 COE version and performed first multi-user tests.
-* Extennded Overture workshop paper about it was sent for reviews.
+* Extended Overture workshop paper about it was sent for reviews.

 #### Maestro V2 DT enabled (CT)